JoeyHendricks/python-benchmark-harness/README.md

 ## Building low level performance tests for Python with QuickPotato

+QuickPotato the low level performance testing framework that gets rid of slow couch potato code.
-With QuickPotato it is possible to create automated low level performance tests that gather as much information about your code as possible.
+With it is possible to easily create automated low level performance tests that gather as much information about your code as possible.

-Allowing you to verify if the performance of your code is working like expected and answer the following two questions:
+Allowing you to verify if the performance of your code is working like expected and create faster code by being able to answer the following two questions:

 - Is my code performing in the way I am expecting?
 - Did this code change deteriorate the performance of my code or project?

-QuickPotato provides you with the tools needed to answer these two important questions in a easy, reliable, and automated way.
-Making sure that you can focus on delivering awesome code that is lighting fast!
+QuickPotato provides you with all the tools needed to answer these two important questions in a easy, reliable, and completely automated way.
+Making sure that you can focus on delivering awesome code which is lighting fast!

 ## How it works

->

 ### Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install QuickPotato.
+Install using [pip](https://pip.pypa.io/en/stable/) or download the source code from GitHub.
 ```bash
 pip install QuickPotato
 ```

 ### Intrusive Testing

+Not all functions hold the same risk as of forming a potential performance problem like others.
+Therefore it is possible with QuickPotato to choose which function should be measured and profiled.

+The chosen functions need to be fitted with a performance_critical decorator so QuickPotato knows that this function needs to be tested when executed during a unit performance test.
+The snippet below gives you a example of how you can decorate function for use with QuickPotato.

 ```python
 from QuickPotato.inspect.intrusive import performance_critical